gregpalmr/alluxio-spark-eks/alluxio/README.md

 ### b.
 Configure the Alluxio Helm chart

-Create the alluxio-helm-values.yaml file that will be used by the Helm chart to deploy Alluxio on the EKS cluster.
-There are several things that must be configured including:
+Create the Alluxio Helm chart values file that will be used by the Helm chart to deploy Alluxio on the EKS cluster.
-- Persistent storage volumes for the Alluxio master nodes' metadata repository and journal storage.
-- Persistent storage volumes for the Alluxio worker nodes' cache storage.
-- TBD

 Make a working copy of the alluxio-helm-values.yaml file:

+#### DEV

 If you are just experimenting with Alluxio and will not be doing performance testing or at-scale testing, you may want to use the "dev" version of the Helm chart values.
 This version of the Helm values only deploy 1 master node (no master failover) and do not use persistent volumes to store metadata and cache real data.
 Instead, it uses emptyDir storage type to store metadata and a RAM disk to cache files.
 Copy the template like this:

      $ cp alluxio/alluxio-helm-values-dev.yaml.template alluxio/alluxio-helm-values-dev.yaml

+#### PROD

 If you are planning on supporting production workloads, then you should use the "prod" version of the Helm values because it deploys 3 master pods with failover, stores master node metadata on persistent volumes and stores cached data on persistent volumes.
 Copy the template like this:
      $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod.yaml